konstantinmavrodiev/learning-actions/README.md

 To create an additional endpoint, simply create a new class under `com.ixbitz.utils.classes.endpoints` that implements the `IEndpoint` interface.
 The software will automatically pick it up for processing.

 The `handleResponse` method is meant for endpoints that return different kind of data i.e. a JSON response.
 Via this method the IP address can be extracted.

-Either fork the repository or create a pull request to add your implementation to this repository!